fbpx

 While it's easy to put a southern limit on the Southern Alps (it's simply the Côte d'Azur and its beautiful Riviera), its northern limit is more fluid: is it the orographic limit (which follows the mountain ridges) or the climatic limit, etc.?

-The Durance valley valley can be considered part of it, and the Porte du Dauphiné, just south of Grenoble , marks its northern border.
-The main feature of this part of the Alps is its climate.
+The Durance valley and the Dauphiné gates, just south of Grenoble , mark its northern border.
+The main feature of this part of the Alps is its climate, which will strongly influence your mountain vacation.

 We're clearly closer to a Mediterranean climate than to Switzerland.
 Summers are very hot and dry - apart from the occasional violent thunderstorm that drenches the mountains.
 But winters are also fairly dry, as the valleys are not subject to the oceanic flow that is blocked by the Vercors and Ecrins.

 When it snows, it's because a disturbance is moving up from Italy, usually from the south or east, which is less frequent than ocean currents.
-As a result, the skies are often clear and impressively blue.
+As a result, the skies are often clear and impressively blue during your ski vacations in the Southern Alps.

 This does not prevent the snow from holding up well and for a long time.
 The Col de Montgenèvre pass which links Italy to Briançon is one of France's best-snowed resorts: the snow generally falls early, from the end of November, and doesn't leave the ground until April, with sometimes impressive layers.